How to use a shampoo bar

 Henna (plain, no scent added) - best for people who are sensitive to essential oils and fragrances

 Shampoo Bars for Curly Hair

 Carrot top and Key Lime Eucalyptus are customer favorites.

 Do not use shampoo bars with salt hair sprays, or build up will occur.

-Bleached and highlighted hair:
+Bleached and highlighted hair

-Our formulas have been created to work best with natural hair types, henna dyed hair, and dyed but not bleached hair.
-The bleaching changes the hair structure such that there is a larger surface area in which to trap conditioning oils.
-Results seem to vary with the level of damage from bleaching.
-Using a diluted vinegar rinse may help after washing with the shampoo bar (1-2 Tablespoons in 1 quart water).
-However bleached hair that has been dyed as well will need to make a strand test to make sure vinegar does not alter the hair color.
+Bleached and highlighted hair: Our formulas work best with natural hair types, henna dyed hair, and dyed but not bleached hair.
+Bleached hair has a rough surface area that traps conditioning oils.
+This makes it difficult to get a residue-free rinse with bleached hair.
+Results vary with the level of damage from bleaching.
+Using a diluted vinegar rinse may help remove residue after washing with the shampoo bar.
+Use 1-2 Tablespoons in 1-quart water.
+Bleached hair that has also been dyed requires a strand test to make sure vinegar does not alter the hair color.

 For chlorinated pool and salt-water swimmers, wash your hair twice after swimming for the best results.
 This is also the best practice when using traditional shampoos.